gleijten/LedstripController/README.md

 <BR>
 I used the arduino-home-assistant integration from David Chryrzynski ( https://github.com/dawidchyrzynski/arduino-home-assistant) and editted his great 'light' and 'switch' examples for my testing program on Arduino.<BR>
-My <a href="https://github.com/gleijten/LedstripController/blob/main/Arduino/Program%20code">Arduino code</a> includes 2 channels, which can be controlled separately or simply together by switching CH2 in sync with CH1.<BR>
+My <a href="https://github.com/gleijten/LedstripController/blob/main/Arduino/Program%20code">Arduino code</a> includes 2 channels, which can be controlled separately or together easily by switching CH2 in sync with CH1.<BR>
 Channel 2 will then follow the settings of Channel 1 while the last color and brightness settings of Channel 2 will be remembered until the sync switch is deactivated.<BR>

 <BR>